TU DELFT EXTENSION SCHOOL FOR CONTINUING EDUCATION

 iii.
 The Director of ES Education is responsible for ensuring that these regulations – and any amendments - are suitably announced.

 iv.
-In any case, the Learning and Assessment Regulations are to be posted (and updated as necessary) on the TU Delft Extension School (Online Learning) website.
+In any case, the Learning and Assessment Regulations are to be posted (and updated as necessary) on the TU Delft ES (Online Learning) website.

 (1) TU Delft Conditions for Contract Education; Article 11.2